idebate/wireless-camera-control/README.md

 Future
 ------

-Move beyond proof of concept for switch and potentiometer joystick for direction control.
-Next on line is implementation of speed control with potentiometer joystick.
+Now that speed control is working, next in line is proper motor control via external driver and implementation of steppers for zoom/focus/iris.

 Licence
 -------